 Twenty two vents move air through it quite well.
 Unlike some ultralight helmets that seem to be very shallow, the Lazer G1 drops down just over the ears, and has decent rear coverage, too.

 The impressive part is that it can use their fully adjustable Rollsys retention mechanism and still have a claimed weight as low as 189g (CE model, CPSC will be slightly heavier).
 The rear cranium cradle is height adjustable and has a broader “capture” than most other brands’ rear loop.
 The effect is that it feels well connected to your head.

 It’s also quite flexible in its fit.
 The G1 seemed to fit my head equally well whether I wore it bare or with a base layer on underneath (I tried several different brand/style base layers during testing).

 My US-safety approved CPSC model in size Medium came in at just 205g.
 Add the included wind shell and it’s still only 255g.

 Here’s what I like about the Lazer G1: Great fit*, good looks, really lightweight, and all-season versatility.

-Aiding its year-round use is the included, color-matched aero shell.
-This definitely helps soften the $219 price point ($239 with MIPS).
+Aiding its year-round use is the included, color-matched aeroshell.
+This definitely helps soften the $229 price point ($249 with MIPS).
 Use it to get more aerodynamic, or just use it to block cold air.
-The shell snaps into place firmly, but comes off easily.
+The shell snaps into place firmly but comes off easily.

-The combination of a comfortable yet secure fit system that’s easy to adjust, plus the extremely light weight that satisfies all of my weight weenie-ness, makes this easy to recommend.
-Short of actually crashing in it, I’d say Lazer isn’t gambling with their 100 year history by betting their reputation against a few extra grams.
-The G1, like all of their helmets, comes with a crash replacement program, and a 30-day money back guarantee.
+The combination of a comfortable yet secure fit system that’s easy to adjust, plus the extremely lightweight that satisfies all of my weight weenie-ness, make this easy to recommend.
+Short of actually crashing in it, I’d say Lazer isn’t gambling with their 100-year history by betting their reputation against a few extra grams.
+The G1, like all of their helmets, comes with a crash replacement program, and a 30-day money-back guarantee.